 • Avoiding certain scenarios that remind an individual of the trauma

-You don’t need to deal with teen trauma all on your own.
-If your child is displaying signs of a trauma disorder, Ascend Healthcare offers professional diagnosis and guidance.
-Our team has experience assessing and addressing your teen’s trauma in a safe, non-judgemental place.
-We provide an adolescent trauma treatment program where they receive a customized treatment plan to help them identify their trauma and work through it with the assistance of highly-qualified mental health professionals.
-Once they complete their time with us, we can offer additional advice for long-term care and support.
+If your child is displaying signs of a trauma disorder, Ascend offers professional diagnosis and guidance.
+Our team has experience assessing and addressing your teen’s trauma in a safe, non-judgmental place.
+We then provide a customized treatment plan to help them identify their trauma and work through it with the assistance of highly qualified mental health professionals.

-Lead your child towards better mental health by reaching out to Ascend Healthcare at 310.388.3713 and learn more about our trauma disorders treatment program in California today.
+Lead your child towards better mental health when you reach out to Ascend at 310.388.3713 today.